programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

     federalist_by_author_length_distributions[author].plot(15,title=author)
 ```
 <div class="alert alert-warning">
-The `%matplotlib inline` declaration below `import nltk` is required if you work in Jupyter Notebooks, as I did while writing this tutorial; otherwise you may not see the graphs on your screen.
-If you work in Jupyter Lab, please replace this clause with `%matplotlib ipympl`.
+The '%matplotlib inline' declaration below 'import nltk' is required if you work in Jupyter Notebooks, as I did while writing this tutorial; otherwise you may not see the graphs on your screen.
+If you work in Jupyter Lab, please replace this clause with '%matplotlib ipympl'.
 </div>

 The first line in the code snippet above loads the *Natural Language Toolkit module (nltk)*, which contains an enormous number of useful functions and resources for text processing.
 We will barely touch its basics in this lesson; if you decide to explore text analysis in Python further, I strongly recommend that you start with nltk's documentation.